lapinek/platform-scripting/README.md

 [Back to the Top](#top)

+This section is a short overview of different scripting aspects in the three products.
+The [References](#references) section contains links to the docs organized in a similar way.

 * <a id="summary-application-and-environment"></a>Application and Environment

+    Scripting application is augmenting or extending native functionality of a product.
+The extension points could be events associated with an object or a procedure; for example, an update event on a managed object in IDM.
+Or, the scripts could represent an essential part of a procedure, necessary for its successful completion; for example, scripts employed in AM authentication flows.

     Scripts' environment could be described as access to methods and data.
-Both may depend on the context the script is running in: the product and the particular procedure the script is extending.
-Even within a product, the context may change significantly as the product components implement different functionality.
+This may depend on the context the script is running in: the product and the particular procedure the script is extending.
+Even within the same product, the context may vary as the product components implement different functionality and expose different APIs.

+    ### AM

+    Scripting application in AM could be summarized into the following categories:

+    * Authentication

+        * Modules and Chains
+            * Client-side
+            * Server-side
+        * Trees
+            * Client-side
+            * Server-side

+    * Authorization

+        * Scripting Policy Condition
+        * Access Token Modification

-    * AM
+    * Processing OIDC Claims

+    #### <a id="am-scripting-client-side"></a>AM > Client-Side Scripts

+    AM may be used for authentication in the front channel.
+This can be assisted with custom client-side scripts written in JavaScript and executed in the user agent.

+    The use case for a client-side script is collecting information about the user agent's properties and its environment: [Geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/geolocation), IP, and whatever else that could be collected with a custom script running in a browser.
+Thus, the script needs to be written in JavaScript compatible with the browser, has access to the browser properties, and can make requests to external network resources _from the browser_.
+It could be used, for example, for detecting the client's IP.

+    The data collected by a client-side script can be submitted to the server side and become available for the server components involved in the same authentication procedure.

+    Scriptable access to the browser environment seems to be a unique feature of authentication procedures in AM, in comparison to the other script applications in the three products.

+    #### <a id="am-scripting-server-side"></a>AM > Server-Side Scripts

+    The decision making process on user identification and access management can be aided with the server-side scripts.
+The server-side scripts can be written in Groovy or JavaScript running on Rhino.

+    [Global Scripting API Functionality](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global) describes objects universally available for server-side scripts in AM.
+It also covers logging options, which is the only means of debugging server-side scripts in AM.

+    [OpenAM Server Only 6.5.2.3 Documentation](https://backstage.forgerock.com/docs/am/6.5/apidocs/index.html) describes the single default source of Java functionality available for the server-side scripts, although some features may only make sense in certain contexts.

+    > For example, the `org.forgerock.openam.auth.node.api.Action` class, representing [The Action Interface](https://backstage.forgerock.com/docs/am/6.5/auth-nodes/index.html#core-action), is applicable only in the context of authentication nodes and trees, but it is not usable in authentication modules.

+    All server-side scripts have access to the following functionality:

+    * [Accessing HTTP Services](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global-http-client) with the client object, httpClient, and the `org.forgerock.http.protocol` package.

-        From scripts, AM makes _synchronous_ network requests with the HTTP client object that are blocking until the script returns or times out according to the Server-side Script Timeout setting, which could be in the AM console under Configure > Global Services > Scripting > Secondary Configurations > AUTHENTICATION_SERVER_SIDE > Secondary Configurations > EngineConfiguration, as described in [Scripted Authentication Module Properties](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#authn-scripted).
+        From scripts, AM makes synchronous, blocking network requests with the HTTP client object that are blocking until the script returns or times out according to the Server-side Script Timeout setting, which could be in the AM console under Configure > Global Services > Scripting > Secondary Configurations > AUTHENTICATION_SERVER_SIDE > Secondary Configurations > EngineConfiguration.

+    * [Debug Logging](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global-logger) with the `logger` object methods.

+    Although via different methods and objects, the server-side scripts are also capable of:

+    * Accessing request data.

+        Limited to request headers in authentication nodes.

+    * Accessing profile data, when `username` is available.

+        This means read, add, and update access to the AM identity attributes.

+    * Accessing existing session data.

+    * Authentication scripts have access to authentication state in chains and shared and transient state in trees.

+    * Authorization scripts have access to authorization state, which includes passed in data, and can set authorization response attributes.

+    You can find details on APIs available to server-side scripts in AM in the docs, under [Developing with Scripts](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#chap-dev-scripts) and [Scripting a Policy Condition](https://backstage.forgerock.com/docs/am/6.5/authorization-guide/index.html#sec-scripted-policy-condition).

+    #### <a id="am-trees-and-chains"></a>AM > Server-side Scripts in Authentication Chains and Authentication Trees

+    The server-side authentication functionality can accept data collected by the client-side scripts, but the way the data is sent and received depends on the type of the authentication flow.

+    AM supports two types of authentication: with [Authentication Modules and Chains](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#about-authentication-modules-and-chains) and with [Authentication Nodes and Trees](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#sec-about-authentication-trees).

+    A scriptable authentication module can use a pair of client-side and server-side scripts.
+Data collected with the client-side script can be used to populate the `output` input in automatically provided form.
+The form can be submitted to the server, automatically or by using provided `submit()` method.
+Then, the string value of the `output` input becomes available to the server-side script as a well-known variable, `clientScriptOutputData`.

+    A scriptable authentication node in a tree can run arbitrary JavaScript on the client-side and receive data back by using interactive features named [callbacks](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-node-callbacks), as described in [Sending and Executing JavaScript in a Callback](https://backstage.forgerock.com/docs/am/6.5/auth-nodes/index.html#client-side-javascript) in Authentication Node Development Guide.

-    * IDM
+    ### IDM

+    Scripts in IDM provide functionality to the [Managed Object Triggers](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/index.html#managed-object-triggers).

     The router service provides the uniform interface to all IDM objects, as described in IDM's  Integrator's Guide under [Router Service Reference](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/index.html#appendix-router).

-* Languages

-    All three components support scripting in Groovy.

-    For supporting server-side JavaScript, AM and IDM use [Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino)—the scripting engine that has access to the Java environment provided by the corresponding component.

-    > At the time of this writing, the 6.5 version of AM was using Rhino version 1.7R4 and IDM was using version 1.7.12_1.
-Both products were using Groovy version 2.5.7.

-    All three components support server-side scripting in Groovy.

-    AM allows for client-side scripts, which run in the browser environment.
-The server-side scripts, running on Rhino, can have access to data obtained with a client-side script.

-    IDM does not support client-side custom JavaScript.
-IG does not currently support any scripting in JavaScript.

-* Management
+* <a id="summary-managing-scripts"></a>Managing Scripts

+    ### AM

+    The [Managing Scripts](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#manage-scripts) chapter shows how the scripts can be managed via REST and command line interfaces.
+These may represent the most efficient way to manage scripts in automated environments; for example, in production deployments.

+    At the same time, AM console provides an easy to use visual interface for managing scripts and applying them to authentication and authorization events.

+    ### IDM

     In IDM, the scripts can be managed directly in separate files and referenced from the configuration.
 The configuration can be itself managed directly in the file system.

+    ### IG

-    #### Configuration File Syntax
+    ### Configuration File Syntax in IDM and IG

-    1. IDM
+    * IDM

         ```json
         {